nakst/teak/README.md

 ```
 // Extract the byte value (0-255) of the one byte string.
+// If the string is longer than a byte, the first byte is used.
+// If the string is empty, -1 is returned.
 int CharacterToByte(str x);

+// Convert the byte value (0-255) to a one byte string.
+str StringFromByte(int x);

 // Convert string to uppercase or lowercase.
 // These treat the strings as ASCII, mapping between [a-z] and [A-Z] only.